New Nacha Rule Extensions

 Companies that debit funds via ACH are now required to validate customer bank accounts.
 Find out how you can become compliant.

 With an ever-changing payment ecosystem, security and fraud protection are always top priority.
 As online transaction volumes continue to rise, we’re all familiar with PCI requirements and compliance, but we don’t always think about online ACH payments.
-Online ACH is popular payment option since it typically incurs lower processing costs than credit card transactions so it’s important to keep it in mind – particularly regarding security.
+Online ACH is a popular option since it typically incurs lower processing costs than credit card transactions.
+It’s important to keep it in mind – particularly regarding security.

 So what’s new with Nacha?
 On March 21, 2021, Nacha imposed the Supplemental Fraud Detection Rule for Web Debits, requiring businesses that debit funds via online ACH to implement enhanced fraud detection.
-Nacha’s new rule is built to help businesses protect against fraud and financial institutions from posting fraudulent/incorrect unauthorized payments.
+Nacha’s new rule is built to help businesses protect against fraud and stop financial institutions from posting fraudulent/incorrect unauthorized payments.

 What does it mean for your business?

 Nacha previously required that businesses accepting online debit transactions use a “commercially reasonable fraudulent transaction detection system” to screen web debits for fraud.
-The new rule extension requires that “account validation” be part of fraud detection efforts as well.
+With the new rule extension, the “account validation” process is required to be part of fraud detection efforts as well.

 All originators (anyone who accepts an electronic payment) are now required to validate the account number used for a WEB debit, verifying that the account is a legitimate, open account that accepts ACH entries.
-This means that anytime an ACH debit payment is made online from a consumer checking account for the first time, the account number must be validated.
+This means that anytime an ACH debit payment is made online for the first time from a consumer checking account, the account number must be validated.
 This change also applies anytime there is an update to an account number that customers previously used to make a payment.